Josep Lluís Sert: Career in the United States

-In 1939, having been disqualified from practising as an architect in Spain, Sert went into exile in New York City where he worked with the Town Planning Associates, carrying out numerous urban plans for cities in South America.
+After the fascist forces of Francisco Franco won the Spanish Civil War in 1939, Sert, like most members of GATCPAC, was disqualified from practicing as an architect in Spain, and went into exile in the United States, where he lived until Franco's death, when he returned to Barcelona.
+In his first years in New York City he worked with the Town Planning Associates, carrying out numerous urban plans for cities in South America.

 In 1952, Sert held a one-year Visiting Professorship at Yale University.
 The following year he became Dean of the Harvard Graduate School of Design (1953–1969).
 There, Sert initiated the world's first degree program in urban design; integrated the programs of architecture, planning, landscape and urban design, and taught many of today's leading architects.
 During this period, he served on the Advisory Board of the newly created Graham Foundation in Chicago, Illinois.

 In 1955, Sert founded a studio in Cambridge, Massachusetts which in 1958 became a partnership with Huson Jackson and Ronald Gourley.
 Joseph Zalewski was the Associate and continued to be in the firm Sert, Jackson and Associates founded in 1963.
 The studio designed many well-known projects including the Maeght Foundation (1959–1964) in southern France, the Fundació Miró (museum) in Barcelona (1975) and quite a few buildings for Harvard University, including Holyoke Center (1958–1965), the Harvard Science Center (1969–1972), Peabody Terrace (apartments, 1962–1964), and the Center for the Study of World Religions at the Harvard Divinity School.
 Among other notable buildings in the vicinity are a complex at Boston University including its law school, student union, and main library (1960–1965), Sert's home in Cambridge, as well as the Martin Luther King elementary school (1968–1971), located across from Peabody Terrace.
 In New York, he completed the Eastwood and Westview apartments on Roosevelt Island, NYC (1976).

 In 1961, Sert brought Le Corbusier to the United States to design the Carpenter Center for the Visual Arts at Harvard, and a gallery in the Carpenter Center is now named in Sert's honor.
 In 1981, he received the AIA Gold Medal.